-For spring class, September 15 of prior year For summer class, March 15 For fall class, April 15 of each year
+- For spring class, September 15 of prior year, by 4 pm. - For fall class, April 4th of each year by 4 pm.

-Advanced Placement Options: Applicants for advanced placement in the Nursing program are required to meet all admission requirements with the exception of item #7 in the listing above - the Kaplan Nursing Admission Test.
+Advanced Placement Options: Applicants for advanced placement in the Nursing program are required to meet all admission requirements.
 Those eligible for advanced placement are LPNs and transfer students who have completed at least one semester of nursing classes with a clinical component.

 - Licensed Practical Nurses (LPNs) may qualify for advanced placement.
-Applications for the LPN to RN option are accepted three times per year. - Transfer students from other Nursing programs may be accepted on a space available basis.
-Since applicants transferring clinical Nursing courses from other RN programs have met the admissions requirements of the transferring institution, the JSRCC Nursing program admissions requirements are waived; however high school and college transcripts must be submitted with the application.
-Awarding credits for specific Nursing courses will be determined by the Nursing Admission and Transfer Committee.
+Applications for the LPN to RN option are accepted 2 times per year. - Transfer students from other nursing programs may be accepted on a space available basis.
+High school and college transcripts must be submitted with the application.
+Awarding credits for specific nursing courses will be determined by the Nursing Admission and Transfer Committee.
 Nursing transfer applicants must have a written statement indicating that they are in good standing and eligible to return to the previous institution.

-An informational packet for the Nursing AAS Degree program with specific information related to advanced placement for LPNs is available in Room 507 on the Downtown Campus by calling program support staff at 523-5375 or 523-5476 or on the college's website, www.reynolds.edu.
+An informational packet for the Nursing AAS degree program with specific information related to advanced placement for LPNs is available on the college's website, www.reynolds.edu.

-Expectations.
-The student is required to complete a sequence of courses and learning experiences provided at the college and selected community agencies, such as acute care (hospitals) or long-term care facilities, clinics, physicians' offices, or comparable agencies and facilities.
+Expectations: The student is required to complete a sequence of courses and learning experiences provided at the college and selected community agencies, such as acute care (hospitals) or long-term care facilities, clinics, physicians' offices, or comparable agencies and facilities.
 During these experiences, the Nursing faculty will observe, monitor, and evaluate the student's suitability for nursing and direct patient care.

-Clinical Contracts.
-Individual contracts are in effect with each affiliate clinical agency, and these contracts differ in requirements for students.
+Clinical Contracts: Individual contracts are in effect with each affiliate clinical agency, and these contracts differ in requirements for students.
 The general stipulations are as follows:

-- 1. Clinical agencies reserve the right to dismiss a student fro their agency at any time with due cause.
+- 1. Clinical agencies reserve the right to dismiss a student from their agency at any time with due cause.
 This will be done with advance notice except in an emergency. - 2.
 Proper uniform must be worn. - 3.
 Published hospital policies must be followed. - 4.
 Immunizations must be current. - 5.
 The student releases the facility, its agents, and employees from any liability for any injury or death to self or damage to personal property arising out of the clinical agreement or use of the facility. - 6.
 The student is financially responsible for any medical care required while in the clinical setting. - 7.
-The student must have a current American Heart Association CPR certification at the BLS level for Health Care Provider.

-8. A criminal background check is required of all entering students.
+The student must have a current American Heart Association CPR certification at the BLS level for Health Care Provider. - 8.
+A criminal background check and drug screen is required of all entering students and may be repeated during the program of study.

-Contracts for each agency are available in the School of Nursing and Allied Health Office in Room 507 and may be reviewed by students upon request.
+Contracts for each agency are available in the School of Nursing and Allied Health Office in the Division Office and may be reviewed by students upon request.

-Financial Requirements: In addition to the regular college tuition and fees, the Nursing program requires the following:
+Financial Requirements: In addition to the regular college tuition and fees, the Nursing program requires: